 PM Modi to address centenary convocation of University of Mysore on Monday

 The University of Mysore was established in 1916.
-It was the sixth university in the country and the first in Karnataka.education Updated: Oct 18, 2020, 13:21 IST
+It was the sixth university in the country and the first in Karnataka.india Updated: Oct 18, 2020, 22:51 IST

 Prime Minister Narendra Modi will address the centenary convocation of the University of Mysore via video-conferencing on Monday.